top of page

 Cosy cottage in the heart of Pateley Bridge

-We spent a lovely weekend in this cosy little cottage right in the centre of Pateley Bridge, and it couldn’t have been a better base.
+We spent a lovely weekend in this cosy little cottage right in the centre of Pateley Bridge.
+It couldn’t have been a better base for our adventures.
 The moment we stepped inside, it was clear how much care had gone into the place.
-It was sparklingly clean, beautifully decorated throughout, and wonderfully warm and inviting — exactly what you want after a day exploring Nidderdale.
+It was sparklingly clean, beautifully decorated throughout, and wonderfully warm and inviting.
+This is exactly what you want after a day exploring Nidderdale.

 We can definitely recommend the Sunday lunch at The Crown.
-The food was excellent, and the service was genuinely friendly — the kind of welcome that makes you feel instantly at home.
+The food was excellent, and the service was genuinely friendly.
+It’s the kind of welcome that makes you feel instantly at home.
+If you’re looking for a great meal, this is the place to go.

 Walking and Scenery Around Pateley Bridge

 The walking around Pateley Bridge is simply stunning.
-Nidderdale offers some of the most beautiful scenery in the Yorkshire Dales, with routes for every pace and preference.
+Nidderdale offers some of the most beautiful scenery in the Yorkshire Dales.
+There are routes for every pace and preference.
 Whether you’re wandering along the River Nidd or heading up into the hills for wider views, the landscape never disappoints.

 Great Hosts and Smooth Communication